rei/rei-cedar-vue-2/README.md

 The [webpack](https://webpack.github.io/) build system is taken largely from the [Vue webpack template](https://github.com/vuejs-templates/webpack) which has its own set of docs that are a good reference.

+## Vue-play

+We're using [vue-play](https://github.com/vue-play/vue-play) to demo components.
+Configs live with the component files as `*.play.js`.

+`yarn play`

+Runs the webpack config for vue-play and starts a local server.

+`yarn build:play`

+Outputs a standalone app to `dist-play` that can be hosted somewhere (like gh-pages).

 ## Testing

 ### Code Tests